Jacob Abel (racing driver): Road to Indy

-Sports cars
+Abel and his family's team returned for his third year in the series in 2024.
+Following a second place at the season-opener in St. Petersburg, Abel took pole at Barber, from where he led every lap to take his first victory in the category.
+Abel followed that up with another lights-to-flag victory at Indianapolis, and claimed his third and final race win of the season later in the year at Portland.
+Abel finished the 2024 season second in the championship, with a career-high three wins, ten podiums, and three pole positions.

+SportsCar racing career

 In March 2021, Abel was announced as part of HPD's 2021 Junior Factory Lineup.
 As a result, Abel would compete part-time with Racers Edge Motorsports in the GT World Challenge America.
 Later that season, Abel joined Compass Racing for the IMSA SportsCar Championship event at WeatherTech Raceway Laguna Seca, substituting for Jeff Kingsley.
 The following weekend, Abel scored his first class victory in GT3 machinery in race #1 of the GT World Challenge America event at Watkins Glen.

 Stadium Super Trucks

 In August 2021, Abel made his Stadium Super Trucks debut at the Music City Grand Prix, where he drove a truck sponsored by Crosley Brands.
 He finished runner-up in the second and final race of the weekend.

+IndyCar Series

+In November 2024, Abel took part in an IndyCar test at Texas Motor Speedway, driving with Chip Ganassi Racing.
+During the test, Abel made a strong impression on Ganassi's managing director Mike Hull, who advocated for Abel to land a seat in the series for 2025.
+On January 13, 2025, it was announced that Abel would make the step up to the NTT IndyCar Series to compete full time in the No. 51 Honda for Dale Coyne Racing.

 Personal life

 A graduate of Trinity High School in Louisville, Abel attended college part-time at Butler University while pursuing his racing career.
 A marketing major, Abel stated that his education helped him understand the financial and business aspects of motorsports.